 sophia.berg@duke.edu

-Sophia Berg is a freshman from Gilbert, AZ majoring in English with an interest in Political Science and Classics.
+Sophia Berg is a sophomore from Gilbert, AZ majoring in English with an interest in Political Science and Classics.
 Her favorite English course so far is The Legend of King Arthur taught by Dr. April Henry.
 Sophia believes that the English major serves to instruct on every facet of any potential career, from the development of essential writing techniques to the adoption of strong voice and choice rhetoric.
 After graduation, Sophia intends to attend law school with the hopes of pursuing a career in civil litigation.
 She hopes that the skills that she will acquire over her English major education will ensure a strong understanding of writing and research that will prepare her for a successful legal education.

 On a given Friday night, Sophia can be found relaxing with a good book or some friends, and loves a good coffee chat or autumn stroll.
 Sophia is happy to answer any questions concerning English, Duke, or anything else that comes to mind!